Beatific-Angel/betting-wp-plugin/README.md

 # curl-connect-plugin

-Make creating curl requests in wordpress easy with the use of shortcodes.
+Make creating curl requests in wordpress easy with the use of shortcodes for betting odds